The Race to Debase. Competitive Devaluation of Global Currencies

 Competitive devaluation or “Currency War” is more of a process than an event.
 Nations take turn to debase, back and forth, until the purchasing power of their currencies approaches zero.
 Of course the war has been on-going for a very long time; This map tracks when the first salvo was fired since Sep 6, 2012, the day we enter the last lap.

-As fiat currencies the world over debase against each other, they also debase against gold & silver – the recognized form of money for millennia, until that fateful day on August 15, 1971.
-Check out the table below.
+As fiat currencies the world over debase against each other, they also debase against gold & silver - the recognized form of money for millennia, until that fateful day on August 15, 1971.
+These two tables tell the whole story eloquently.
+Click tables for full list.

 Real time gold & silver in major world currencies available here